The best hot chocolates, tried and tested 2026

 Cosy Chocolate is a small homemade hot chocolate business based in the heart of the Worcestershire countryside.
 It makes hot chocolate in a range of flavours, with an aim ‘to create the perfect cosy moment in a mug’.

+Its 62% chocolate is a handcrafted and hand-flaked drinking chocolate with a rich, dark colour.
 There is no given quantity of milk in its recipe, so we used 200ml and 4 tsp chocolate.

 The chocolate disappears into the milk in an instant and with a few stirs, froths up.
-A delicious aroma conjours smiles all-round.
+A delicious aroma conjures smiles all-round.
 This is a lovely, deep-flavoured drink with a velvety texture.
 It lives up to its name – we immediately want to hunker down and enjoy it.
 Suitable for vegans, may contain milk.

 Available from: